The Mission of The GreenMount School:

 Our mission is to provide a creative education for grades K through 8—emphasizing multicultural, cooperative, and experiential learning and supported by strong family participation.

-Below are the four hallmarks of the GMS learning environment.
-Together, they create an educational approach that is real-world, multidisciplinary, cross-cultural, service-oriented, character-building—and fun!
+Below are the four hallmarks of The GreenMount School learning environment.
+Together, they create an educational approach that is academically challenging, real-world, multidisciplinary, cross-cultural, service-oriented, character-building, and creative.

 Global and Community Awareness

-At GMS, parents are a vital part of the team.
+At The GreenMount School, parents are a vital part of the team.
 Beyond involvement with their own child's education, each parent contractually agrees to contribute at least forty hours a year to some aspect of school operations.